George Benedict Zabelka: Return to parish life

+Zabelka was discharged from the military at Fort Lewis, Washington, in December 1946 with the rank of major.
+He returned to the Diocese of Lansing and was assigned as a parish priest to St. Thomas Aquinas Parish, where he was the moderator of the Newman Center at Michigan State University and was the Catholic chaplain for the Boys Vocational School in Lansing.

+During this time he joined the Michigan National Guard and was assigned as Catholic Chaplain to the 125th Infantry Regiment.
+He stayed in the National Guard for twenty years, retiring as a lieutenant colonel.

 In 1955 Fr.
-Zabelka was transferred to Sacred Heart Parish in Flint, Michigan, with notification from the Bishop that the parish would soon close.
+Zabelka was transferred back to Sacred Heart Parish in Flint, Michigan, with notification from the Bishop that the parish would soon close.
 He fought successfully to keep the church and parochial school open for black children, despite major objections from a variety of sources and an ongoing struggle over finances.

 He and his parishioners started “Heart of the City” in Flint.
-This was a project whose goal was to train young black people for employment and to offer them counseling and other social services, including sometimes food if there was a need.
+The goal of the project was to train young black people for employment and to offer them counseling and other social services, including sometimes food if there was a need.
 He preached against racism, during a time when racial antagonism and enmity often erupted into violence.
-He participated in the Poor Peoples’ March on Washington and stayed in Resurrection City.
+He participated in the Poor People's March on Washington and stayed in Resurrection City.

-In 1968, with riots erupting all over the U.S., including in Detroit, in response to the assassination of Martin Luther King Jr., George Zabelka was the only white person able to walk the streets of Flint, in the company of young black men and women who were trying to prevent Flint from turning into Detroit.
-During these years, Zabelka also founded “Focus on Progress", a program to help students having academic difficulty in school upgrade their learning skills in those areas in which they were deficient.
-In the African-American community of Flint, it was universally said, “Fr.
+In 1968, with riots erupting all over the U.S., including in Detroit, in response to the assassination of Martin Luther King Jr., Zabelka was the only white person able to walk the streets of Flint, in the company of young black men and women who were trying to prevent Flint from turning into Detroit.
+During these years he also founded “Focus on Progress", a program to help students who were having academic difficulties in school to upgrade their learning skills.
+In the African-American community of Flint, it was said that, “Fr.
 George is a real civil rights man.”

 In 1969, he suffered a heart attack.
 In 1971, following his recovery, he was transferred to a smaller parish, St. James, in Mason, Michigan.
-During this decade, motivated by his lifelong devotion to the Blessed Mother and the Rosary, he became a Tertiary Dominican, an order uniquely related to the Rosary and its history.
-He took the name, Brother Thomas.
+During this time, motivated by his lifelong devotion to the Blessed Mother and the Rosary, he became a Tertiary Dominican, an order uniquely related to the Rosary and its history.
+He took the name of Brother Thomas.